greasycat/chrastillab.github.io/github_page/markdown.md

 layout: default
 title: "2.
 Markdown: The core of documenting"
 nav_order: 2
-parent: Write Your Own Documentation!
+parent: "Write Your Own Documentation!"
 ---

 # All the documentation are markdown-based